pdp-redi/assignment-test/README.md

 # Infrastructure Provisioning with Terraform, Node Application Deployment using ECR Image in ECS, and CI/CD Automation with GitHub Actions

-This repository contains the infrastructure code and workflows for deploying a Node-Todo application on AWS using Terraform, ECR, and ECS.
-Here is the image of the Node-todo application.
+This repository contains(Task 2: IaC) the infrastructure code and workflows for deploying a Node-Todo application on AWS using Terraform, ECR, and ECS.
+For other tasks you can check files in this repo (Task 1: Scripting = task1-backup.sh, Task 3: Processes = task3.md) Here is the sample for deployed Node-todo application.

 ![Alt text](node.png)

+---

 ## Overview